QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 ## Overview

-Many back-end languages use HTTP parameters to identify which resources are shown on a web page.
+Many server-side languages use HTTP parameters to identify which resources are shown on a web page.
 If the underlying mechanisms are not securely coded, an attacker can manipulate the parameter values and display any file on the back-end server.
 This is known as a **Local File Inclusion** (LFI) vulnerability.

 ## Basic LFI